spinecone/diy-sex-robot/vibrating_with_functions.md

 * That's it!
 Save, click "upload," and turn on your battery pack to test your function.
 * Try to find the lowest intensity that the vibrator will work with.

 Next, we'll use delays to vibrate for 1 second, then pause for 1 second in a cycle.
-Remember that 1000 milliseconds is equal to 1 second, and that
+Remember that 1000 milliseconds is equal to 1 second, and that the delay() function will continue running the previous function while delaying.